Coming out of the Era of Deception and into the Era of Fighting for “Justice”

 Colorful purses, belts, shawls, and table runners line the market stairs.

-Everyday clothing in the for most people in the region is now a mix of traditional and manufactured goods.
+Everyday clothing for most people in the region is now a mix of traditional and manufactured goods.
 People wear what they want to wear and what is affordable.
-Traditional Mayan garments are extremely time consuming to weave, therefore expensive, compared to manufactured clothing.
+Traditional Mayan garments are extremely time consuming to weave, therefore expensive, compared to manufactured clothing, so people opt for cheaper manufactured clothing .
 Take a look at a Maya woman weaving in this video that Robert recorded at the museum of textiles in San Antonio Aguas Calientes.
 She is using a traditional backstrap loom.

 The hand woven textiles are very colorful.
 Many women still weave, using a backstrap loom. pictured.